What are the differences between HTTP, FTP, and SMTP?

 HTTP stands for Hyper Text Transfer Protocol, FTP for File Transfer Protocol, while SMTP stands for Simple Mail Transfer Protocol.
-All the three are used to transfer information over a computer network, and are an integral part of today’s internet.
+All three are used to transfer information over a computer network and are an integral part of today’s internet.

 Why do we need three Protocols for transferring files?

 We need the three protocols as they all serve different purposes.
 These are HTTP, FTP, and SMTP.

 - HTTP is the backbone of the World Wide Web (WWW).
 It defines the format of messages through which Web Browsers (like Firefox, Chrome) and Web Servers communicate, whilst also defining how a web browser should respond to a particular web browser request.